scprogramming/Olive/docs/server.md

 * **400**: The user already exists, or the `user_password` and `confirm_password` fields do not match
 * **500**: The process for registering a new user failed due to an internal server error

+### /api/login endpoint

+The login endpoint requires the following parameters to be provided:

+* **email**: The email of the user who is logging in
+* **user_password**: The password of the user

+This endpoint sets up a database connection and attempts to login using the provided email and password.
+The `login` method of the [auth](auth/auth.md) module is used to verify the provided login.
+The endpoint can return the following statuses:

+* **200**: The login was successful
+* **400**: An invalid username or password was provided
+* **500**: The login failed due to an internal server error

+If the user authentication is successful, a token is created by the `login` method and a cookie named `auth` is set with the `JWT` generated for the user.

+## server.js

+The file `server.js` creates an instance of the `AppServer` class and starts it listening on port 5000.